simphotonics/benchmark_runner/README.md

 calling the benchmark runner.
 When executing a single benchmark file the corresponding option is `--define=isMonochrome=true`.

-- The default colors used to style benchmark reports are optimized for a dark terminal background.
+- The default colors used to style benchmark reports are best suited for a dark terminal background.
 They can, however, be altered by setting the static variables defined by the class [`ColorProfile`][ColorProfile].
 In the example below, the styling of